Lots of little ones need grommets in their ears because of glue ear.

 If it doesn’t though, glue ear can cause hearing loss and repeated earaches or infections that arise thanks to discharge from the ear.

 Why do kids get ear problems

-The eustachian tubes (what connects the middle ear to the back of the throat) is smaller in little ones.
-As such, it often gets blocked leading to infections and other issues.
+The eustachian tubes (these connect the middle ear to the back of the throat) are smaller in little ones.
+As such, they often gets blocked leading to infections and other issues.